Deep neural network approximation theory for high-dimensional functions: Introduction

-The main result of this article, \cref{Theo:example_multiple_composition_loclip} in \cref{Section:7} below, demonstrates, roughly speaking, that ANNs have sufficient expressiveness to approximate certain sequences of functions which can be constructed by means of a finite number of compositions using locally Lipschitz continuous functions, maxima, and products without the curse of dimensionality on arbitrarily large balls with respect to the standard norm.
+The main result of this article, \cref{Theo:example_multiple_composition_loclip} in \cref{Section:7} below, demonstrates, roughly speaking, that ANNs have sufficient expressive power to approximate, without the curse of dimensionality, certain sequences of functions which can be constructed by means of a finite number of compositions using locally Lipschitz continuous functions, maxima, and products on arbitrarily large $\ell^\infty$-balls uniformly with respect to the standard Euclidean norm.

 In order to make this statement more precise, we present in \cref{Theo:introduction} below a slightly simplified version of our main result.

 \begin{samepage} \begin{athm}{theorem}{Theo:introduction} Let $\norm{\cdot}\colon \prb{\bigcup_{d \in \N}\R^d} \to \R$ and $A \colon \prb{\bigcup_{d \in \N}\R^d} \to \prb{\bigcup_{d \in \N}\R^d}$ sa\-tis\-fy for all $d \in \N$, $x=(x_1, \ldots, x_d) \in \R^d$ that